JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 ## How do I create a virtual file?

 Usually, you don't.
-As a rule, files are created either through the PSI API or through the regular `java.io.File` API.
+As a general rule, files are created either through the PSI API or through the regular `java.io.File` API.

 If one needs to create a file through VFS, use `VirtualFile.createChildData()` to create a `VirtualFile` instance and `VirtualFile.setBinaryContent()` to write some data to the file.